brhutchins/cnt-mailer/README.md

 # cnt-mailer
 ## About
 Takes a (utf-8-encoded) plaintext file and an HTML file and sends them as a multipart email to a specified email address, via a specified SMTP server.
-We're using with *Centaurus: Journal of the European Society for the History of Science* to send out announcements.
+We're using it for *Centaurus: Journal of the European Society for the History of Science* to send out announcements.

 ### Why?
 In at least some academic disciplines (and quite probably other areas), the primary means of communicating with the entire community is via listserv-style mailing lists.
 If you want to make an announcement, say about the new issue of your journal, you send it to these lists.